seansfkelley/rt-rs/FEATURES.md

 - Revolving beziers
 - use any geometry as a light source
 - add "include" directive for scene files for copy-pasting purposes
-- don't recompile the parser every time if it hasn't changed